Dragon Quest VII: Manga

 The manga adaptation of Dragon Quest VII was published by Enix's Monthly Gangan in Japan.
 It was illustrated by Kamui Fujiwara, who also worked on another franchise-related manga, Dragon Quest Retsuden: Roto no Monshō.
-Fourteen volumes were released between 2001 and 2006, though the series is currently on hiatus.
+Fourteen volumes were released between 2001 and 2006.
 In this adaptation, the hero is given the name "Arus".
 The manga follows the game story while adding in new characters and more detailed relationships, as the original hero was silent and a personality needed to be added for the comic version.